oluwaeinstein007/employeeManagement/README.md

 ## Thoughts

+## Thoughts

-1. Scalability
+### Scalability

-   i.
-If the file to be processed is exceptionally large, and considering browser time limits could cause issues with processing, it's advisable to first save the file on the backend.
-Then, you can queue it for processing via a background job.
-This way, you can promptly notify the user that their file has been successfully submitted, and they will receive an email notification when the processing is complete. ii.
-I would implement a check to validate the uniqueness of the Emp_ID to prevent the addition of the same employee multiple times. iii.
-To update employee records, I would create an endpoint that allows updates via a CSV file.
-This endpoint should ensure that it only updates records for existing employees and modifies relevant fields when changes are detected. iv. hosting the application in a cloud service to allow for automated change reflection and auto scaling of resources
+1. **Large File Processing**: For processing exceptionally large files, I'd consider saving them on the backend and queuing them for background processing job.
+This approach ensures timely user notifications and email notifications upon completion.

+2. **Uniqueness Validation**: I'd implement a validation check to ensure the uniqueness of employee IDs (Emp_ID) to prevent duplicate entries.

+3. **Employee Record Updates**: I'd create an endpoint to update employee records via a CSV file.
+This endpoint should only modify existing employee data and relevant fields.

+4. **Cloud Hosting**: I'd explore cloud hosting for automated scaling and resource management, enhancing performance and availability.

-   v.
-Utilizing Redis to cache responses from the "get all employees" and "get employee by id" endpoints for performance enhancement.
+5. **Caching with Redis**: I'd utilize Redis to cache responses from the "get all employees" and "get employee by id" endpoints for performance enhancement by reducing database queries.

-2. Security
+### Security

-   i.
-I’d implement Authentication and Authorization for Admin and Staff, then a middleware/permission group to enforce it ii.
-Running 2FA (2 factor authentication) just to protect from breach. iii.
-Storing keys and other sensitive data securely or encrypted iv.
-Using a CDN like cloudflare to protect against DDoS attack and enhanced loading time. viii.
-Running rate limiting
+1. **Authentication and Authorization**: I’d implement Authentication and Authorization for Admin and Staff, then a middleware/permission group to enforce it

+2. **Two-Factor Authentication (2FA)**: I'd enhance security with 2FA to protect against breaches.

+3. **Secure Data Handling**: I'd prioritize secure storage and encryption of sensitive data.

+4. **CDN for Protection**: Use a CDN like Cloudflare to safeguard against DDoS attacks and enhance loading times.

+5. **Rate Limiting**: Implement rate limiting to prevent abuse and unauthorized access.